Art Directors

 Pre-Columbian to Colonial Mastery

-Our art directors draw on Mexico's layered visual heritage — ancient Maya and Aztec architecture, Spanish colonial haciendas, Baroque cathedrals, Porfirian-era opulence, and the vivid folk-art palette of Oaxaca and Michoacán.
+Here is how the work shapes up.
+Our art directors draw on Mexico's layered visual heritage — ancient Maya and Aztec build style, Spanish colonial haciendas, Baroque cathedrals, Porfirian-era opulence, and the vivid folk-art palette of Oaxaca and Michoacán.
 They deliver authentic Mexican atmosphere that ranges from sacred archaeological sites to gritty urban realism.

 International Credits

-Art directors with experience on major Hollywood productions filmed across Mexico — from Bond films and Sicario to Roma and countless commercials.
-They understand the workflows of US studios while drawing on Mexico's own rich cinematic tradition.
+Here is how it adds up.
+Art directors with experience on major Hollywood shoots filmed across Mexico — from Bond films and Sicario to Roma and countless commercials.
+They know the workflows of US studios while drawing on Mexico's own rich cinematic tradition.

 Local Resources

-Established relationships with Mexico City prop houses, artisan workshops, and the country's landmark studios — Baja's ocean tank, Churubusco's 10 stages, and modern LED volume facilities.
+Here is the run-down.
+Set up relationships with Mexico City prop houses, artisan workshops, and the country's landmark studios.
+Baja's ocean tank, Churubusco's 10 stages, and modern LED volume facilities.
 Access to INAH for archaeological site permits and connections to film commissions in Mexico City, Jalisco, and Oaxaca.

 Creative Problem Solving